Hall Grove School

 1. Initial visit to Hall Grove on an Open Morning or by individual appointment.

 3. Pupils are assessed according to their year group, as detailed in our Admissions Policy.
-An offer of a place will be made shortly after the assessment process and a Deposit of £500 is required to secure the place on acceptance.
+An offer of a place will be made shortly after the assessment process and a deposit of £1,000 is required to secure the place on acceptance.

 4. Induction Mornings for those joining the school in September take place towards the end of the Summer Term and further Joining information will be posted in mid-July.